mttschltz/kittythinks/content/food-security-water.md

 Since Rosa et al are especially interested in this last point, they provide an overview of cropland that is affected by BWS, GWS and/or EWS, and present additionally two scenarios for the use of Deficit Irrigation (at 50% and at 80%).
 They also estimate the calories produced and numbers of people fed by sustainable irrigation expansion.

+![Conceptual framework and extent of agricultural EWS.
+Percentages represent fraction of the global cultivated area in each category.
+Shading indicates croplands affected by blue water scarcity (BWS) that can be sustainably irrigated with deficit irrigation.
+These areas are then reclassified as suitable for sustainable irrigation [i.e., with no blue water scarcity (NO BWS)], considering different deficit irrigation scenarios.
+Lack of irrigation in these areas is interpreted as agricultural EWS.
+See Box 1 for concepts and definitions about agricultural EWS.](/images/uploads/ews-framework.jpeg)

+_Conceptual framework and extent of agricultural EWS._

+_Percentages represent fraction of the global cultivated area in each category.
+Shading indicates croplands affected by blue water scarcity (BWS) that can be sustainably irrigated with deficit irrigation.
+These areas are then reclassified as suitable for sustainable irrigation \[i.e., with no blue water scarcity (NO BWS)], considering different deficit irrigation scenarios.
+Lack of irrigation in these areas is interpreted as agricultural EWS.
+See Box 1 for concepts and definitions about agricultural EWS._

 ²_Rosa, L., Chiarelli, D. D., Rulli, M. C., Dell’Angelo, J., & D’Odorico, P. (2020).
 Global Agricultural Economic Water Scarcity.
 Science Advances, https://doi.org/10.1126/sciadv.aaz6031_